 In accordance with the terms of this Agreement, the EU irrevocably, unconditionally and on demand guarantees as a primary obligor and not merely as a surety to the Implementing Partner the full and punctual performance of the Guaranteed Sums.

-The amount of the EU Guarantee provided to the Implementing Partner consists of EUR [insert amount] provided in accordance with Article 13(5) of the InvestEU Regulation out of which an amount of EUR [insert amount] shall be used only for the purposes of calls related to items under Article 13.4(b) (the “Buffer”).
+The amount of the EU Guarantee provided to the Implementing Partner consists of EUR [insert amount] provided in accordance with Article 13(5) of the InvestEU Regulation out of which an amount of EUR [insert amount] shall be used only for the purposes of calls related to items under Article 13.4(b) [if applicable: and under Article 13.4(d)] (the “Buffer”).

 The Buffer shall be established progressively up to EUR [insert amount], whereby with the inclusion of each Operation into the Portfolio by the Implementing Partner an amount equal to [insert percentage] % of the EU Investment in that Operation shall be allocated to the Buffer.